 The battle with weight loss can be long and arduous for some people.
 If you are working out because you want to lose weight, you may find yourself on a challenging and outright frustrating journey.
 While exercising can jump-start your weight loss, you will often hit a weight loss plateau.
 See our article on plateau-busting ideas.
 Try making exercising a lifestyle.
 Remember that apart from being healthy, it makes you look good.

 What you are looking for is gaining muscle mass.
+Read AnabolicBodies if you want to deep dive into the topic.
 Men usually have a faster rate of metabolism because they’ve got large amounts of muscle tissue.
 Hence, they have a higher calorie allowance than women.
 Muscle sustenance takes up a considerable amount of energy and revs up your RMR.
 Exercise is particularly helpful in boosting metabolism and keeping it hyperactive for up to 39 hours after a session.
 We recommend HIIT (High-Intensity Interval Training) workouts over weightlifting and cardio.

 Metabolism and Rest